tedcar/ArchCachyOSAiComputerUseContext/system-architecture.md

 - **Performance Impact:** <2% system overhead
 - **Storage Efficiency:** <15% overhead for comprehensive protection

-This architecture provides a robust, multi-layered protection system that enables fearless experimentation while maintaining system reliability and recoverability.
+This simplified architecture provides robust protection for the core system while using standard package management for better compatibility and easier maintenance.